joelmccracken/joelmccracken.github.com/content/automatic-test-driven-development.markdown

 called TDD, ought to be called
 **Automated Test Driven Development**
 (ATDD).
 ATDD, as a term, focuses on the true value of TDD, hopefully giving some insight to people who haven't been doing TDD for long.
+Additionally, I think the insight that automation is what makes TDD so great is [rather important](/content/automate-everything.html).

 <span class="footnotes">